 In the following window, enter the name of the application (regedit), the vendor name (Microsoft) and the path to the executable (C:\Windows\System32\regedit.exe).

-If you wish, you can make sure that the application can run without UAC by pressing the Test Run button.
+You can make sure that the application can run without UAC by pressing the Test Run button.

-sdbinst -q c:\tools\regedit.sdb
+sdbinst -q c:\ps\regedit.sdb

 If you have done it right, a message of successful package installation appears.

 After the package has been installed, the corresponding record will appeared in the list of the installed Windows programs (Programs and Features).

 Try now to run the application in a user session without local administrator permissions.
 Now it should start without a UAC request.

 Now check the privileges for running application.
 Run the Task Manager, go to the on the Process tab, add the “Elevated” column.
 Make sure that the regedit.exe process is started from the user in the unprivileged mode (Elevated = No).

 In this registry editor process, the user can only edit his own registry keys and parameters.
 But if you try to edit/create something in the system HKLM key, an error appears: “You don’t have the requisite permissions”.

 Later this compatibility fix can be distributed to all user computers using the Group Policies.
 Thus you can disable UAC checks for the specific applications on multiple computers in an Active Directory domain.

 To remove the compatibility fix, run the command: